-- Spouse or unmarried partner, including same-sex partner, if the relationship is regarded as a sustainable relationship i.e. at least 2 years of living together in conditions analogous to marriage;
+- A spouse or unmarried partner, including same-sex partners, if the relationship is regarded as a sustainable relationship i.e., at least 2 years of living together in conditions analogous to marriage;

-- Minor children if dependent on the sponsor and/or on his/her spouse or unmarried partner and regardless of their marital status.
-The right to family reunification also includes minor children and adopted minor children of the sponsor or of his/her spouse or unmarried partner.
-Adult children who lack legal capacity (e.g. for reasons of mental health) and are dependent on the sponsor and/or on his/her spouse or unmarried partner are also included;
+- Children under 18 years old if they are dependent on the sponsor and/or on their spouse or unmarried partner and regardless of their marital status.
+The right to family reunification also includes adopted children under 18 years old of the sponsor or of their spouse or unmarried partner.
+Adult children who lack legal capacity (e.g., for reasons of mental health) and are dependent on the sponsor and/or on their spouse or unmarried partner are also included; and

 - Parents, if the sponsor is under 18 years old.

-Unaccompanied minor children can apply for family reunification with their parent(s).
-In the absence of biological parents, they can apply for family reunification with an adult responsible for the child (e.g. grandparents, legal guardians or other family members).
+Unaccompanied children can apply for family reunification with their parent(s).
+In the absence of biological parents, the child can apply for family reunification with an adult responsible for them (e.g., grandparents, legal guardians, or other family members).

 Family reunification procedure

 The request for family reunification can be made immediately following the granting of international protection and there is no time limit for applying for family reunification upon arrival in Portugal.